 The last thing a new employee wants is to turn up on their first day only to find that either they are not expected at all, or that their manager has under-prepared for their arrival.
 This gives a bad impression of the company as one that is disorganised and uncaring.
 Make sure you are aware of their date of arrival and that all passes, work stations, computer software, accounts and clearances are ready.

 Prepare an induction

 A basic role-specific induction outlining their key responsibilities and company orientation should be given on the first day.
 Consider other necessary knowledge such as health and safety protocol, as you have a legal obligation to make sure your employees are aware of matters such as these.
 Your new employee should also be introduced to their colleagues and shown how to use any company-specific software to allow them to start work.
 Don't forget to show them where the toilets, fire exits and staff kitchen/canteen are.
 Remember that their first impression of their manager and the company will likely affect their attitude and performance.
 If you are attentive and enthusiastic, the new employee will feel looked after, develop loyalty towards the company and be more productive.

 Appoint a 'buddy' or mentor

 Consider appointing a 'buddy' or mentor if this is not already part of your onboarding process.
 A more experienced peer is ideal for this role as the new employee will feel comfortable asking 'everyday' questions they would not want to ask their manager.

 Go the extra mile

 Some managers will invite their new employee out for a lunch or social event before they start so that they have met some colleagues in advance.
 Others will make the first day special by inviting them to lunch.
-Read our separate article on making your new hire feel welcome for more pointers.
 In all of this, simply treat your new employee in the manner you would wish to be treated.